quanglekim021223/classify_music/README.md

 ## Results

-The model achieves a test accuracy of approximately XX%.
+The model achieves a test accuracy of approximately ~75%.
 The confusion matrix is shown below:

 ![Confusion Matrix](path/to/confusion_matrix.png)